zamfofex/dummyette/documentation/main.md

 ---

 ~~~
-deno run -A .../dummyette/main.js wait play "${levels[@]}"
+deno run -A .../dummyette/main.js wait play "${usernames[@]}"
 ~~~

-Similar to the `wait` action, but this will additionally begin games against Stockfish sequentially.
-The Stockfish level of each game will be randomly chosen between the given levels.
+Similar to the `wait` action, but this will additionally send challenges to the players with the given usernames instead.
+It will send challenges to a random player and wait for it to complete in a loop.

-If no levels are specified, the level chosen will always be 1.
+The player usernames will follow the same format as for the `play` action, and thus allow time information to be specified, as well as whether the game will be rated or not.
+It can also be used to start games against Stockfish.

+If no username is specified, it will continue starting new games against Stockfish level 1 in a loop.

 parallelization <br> the `async` specifier
 ---